Definition of Local Marketing

 Street teams do activities like handing out flyers, samples from the store, and sign people up for the mailing list.
 Local events could include a sponsored foot race, a chili feed, or a local entertainer.

-Digital Marketing Local Marketing Tactics
+Digital Marketing Tactics for Local Markets

 Mobile customers most often look up information like a business's phone number or location on Google Maps.
 They also search for reviews, driving directions, and other particulars.
 Therefore, the savvy business owner puts that information on the company's website, Facebook page, and other social media outlets.
 A business might also start a blog or allow themselves to be interviewed by a local online magazine or blogger.